codeofdusk/gptcmd/README.md

                         The name of the thread to switch to on launch -m MODEL, --model MODEL
+                        The name of the model to switch to on launch -a ACCOUNT, --account ACCOUNT
-                        The name of the model to switch to on launch --version             Show version and exit
+                        The name of the account to switch to on launch --version             Show version and exit
 ```